superstreamlabs/memphis.py/README.md

 ```

 ### Fetch a single batch of messages after creating a consumer

 ```python
 msgs = await consumer.fetch(batch_size=10) # defaults to 10
 ```

-### Fetch a single batch of messages after creating a consumer
 `prefetch = true` will prefetch next batch of messages and save it in memory for future fetch() request<br>

 ```python
 msgs = await consumer.fetch(batch_size=10, prefetch=True) # defaults to False
 ```